Javoto17/Javoto17/README.md

 I'm Javier, a frontend developer with 7 years of experience

-- 🧑🏻‍💻 I'm currently working at @solublestudio
+- 🧑🏻‍💻 I'm currently working at @TailorHub-Mad
 - ✨ Fun fact: I do beatbox
 - 🗣️ Ask me about NBA / Premier league